sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

 * **Step 3**: We select the best individuals.
 We apply **genetic operators** of crossover (Two-points) and mutation (Flipbit), generating new individuals (offspring) for the next generation.
 These operators are applied with a probability *Pm* and *Pc* respectively.
 The mutation operator allows us to reach other points in the search space since it allows us to **avoid local minima**, making the search for the best solution more efficient.

 * **Step 4**: The process is repeated until convergence or when stop conditions are achieved.
+The best individuals are kept in the Pareto front.

 ## Interpretability of Results